-- 4.2.8 The delivery of affordable housing will be expected to be provided on site.
-Provision of affordable housing on an alternative site, or by way of commuted sum, will only be allowed in exceptional circumstances, where it can be robustly justified. - 4.2.9 Exceptional circumstances could include where it can be proven that offsite provision would better meet identified needs; and/or where it can be proven that on site provision is not financially viable. - 4.2.10 In the event that the Council accepts there are exceptional circumstances that merit either the payment of a commuted sum or the provision of off-site affordable housing in lieu of on-site affordable housing provision, the basis for the calculation will be the Council's most up to date Housing Mix and Affordable Housing SPD.
+- 4.2.9 Exceptional circumstances could include where it can be proven that offsite provision would better meet identified needs; and/or where it can be proven that on site provision is not financially viable. - 4.2.10 In the event that the Council accepts there are exceptional circumstances that merit either the payment of a commuted sum or the provision of off-site affordable housing in lieu of on-site affordable housing provision, the basis for the calculation will be the Council's most up to date Housing Mix and Affordable Housing SPD.
 Where a percentage calculation for off-site affordable housing results in a fraction of affordable housing provision, this will either be rounded up to the nearest whole number, or the fraction will be paid as a financial contribution.